 Radiation protection is all about protecting man and the environment against the hazards of ionising radiation.
-The work of GRS in the field of radiation protection comprises the preparation of safety analyses and expert opinions for the German federal and Länder authorities as well as research and development.
+The work of GRS in the field of radiation protection comprises the preparation of safety analyses and expert opinions for the German authorities of the Federation and the Länder as well as research and development.

 Key subjects of radiation protection